influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/data_exploration.md

 #### epoch_time

-Epoch time is the number of nanoseconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.
+Epoch time is the amount of time that has elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.

 By default, InfluxDB assumes that all epoch timestamps are in nanoseconds.